enginebai/Algorithms/topics/problems-solutions.md

 * Empty
 * One node or two nodes

 ### Graph
-* What's the range of `m` and `n`?
-* What's the range of vertex value?
 * Directed or undirected?
 * Weighted or unweighted?
 * Cycle or acyclic?
+* What's the range of `m` and `n`?
+* What's the range of vertex value?
     * Could vertices have negative values?
+* Do all vertices have distince values?
 * Could edge weights be negative?
-* Do all vertices have distince values?
+* Could there be multiple edges between two vertices?
+* Could there be self loops?
+* Could there be isolated vertices?